Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

 Yes, returned within 24 hours.

-Yes — vegetarian, vegan, gluten-free, halal, kosher, allergies.
+Yes — vegetarian, vegan, gluten-free, halal, and allergies.
 Inform us when booking.

 Share dietary notesGenerous, freshly prepared Zimbabwean cuisine.
 Buffet breakfast, lighter lunch, three-course dinner often under the stars.
 Many guests say food is a highlight.